sfc-gh-mkobel/hybrid-table-quickstart/README.md

 ```

 ## Lab 3: Unique and Foreign Keys Constraints
+Duration: 10 Minutes

+In this part of the lab, we will test Unique and Foreign Keys Constraints.

 ### Step 3.1 Unique Constraints
 In this step, we will test Unique Constraint which ensures that all values in a column are different.